 While we don’t hear much about it, fake mathematics has been prevalent for a great many years.
 To show that this is the case, we only have to carry out a simple thought experiment.
 In this thought experiment, we imagine an alternative mathematical world than the one we see today.
 In our thought experiment, the only proofs accepted by the mathematical community are proofs that have been logically proved, and no proof steps are allowed to be assumed to be correct rather than proven.
-We now suppose that in this mathematical world (as in our actual world) Gödel submitted his paper on Incompleteness (Footnote: Gödel’s paper was written in German, viewable online Gödel’s original proof in German: here PDF.
-The English translation of the paper is entitled “On Formally Undecidable Propositions of Principia Mathematica and Related Systems”, viewable online Gödel’s Proof - English translation: here.) to various journals.
-Unfortunately for Gödel, in this mathematical world, all the reviewers rejected his paper because (as in our actual world (Footnote: Peter Smith, although a staunch advocate of Gödel’s proof, acknowledges this in his paper, Expounding the First Incompleteness Theorem (PDF), that, “Gödel only sketches a proof… The crucial step is just asserted.”)) it failed to prove a crucial step in the proof, and Gödel merely assumed that the crucial step (the Proposition V in his paper) was correct.
+We now suppose that in this mathematical world (as in our actual world) Gödel submitted his paper on Incompleteness (Footnote: Gödel’s paper was written in German, it can be seen at Gödel’s original incompleteness paper.
+An English translation of the paper is entitled “On Formally Undecidable Propositions of Principia Mathematica and Related Systems”, viewable online at Gödel’s Incompleteness paper - English translation:.) to various journals.
+Unfortunately for Gödel, in this mathematical world, all the reviewers rejected his paper because (as in our actual world (Footnote: Peter Smith, although a staunch advocate of Gödel’s proof, acknowledges this in his paper, Expounding the First Incompleteness Theorem, that, “Gödel only sketches a proof… The crucial step is just asserted.” )) it failed to prove a crucial step in the proof, and Gödel merely assumed that the crucial step (the Proposition V in his paper) was correct.
 This was completely unacceptable to the reviewers, and Gödel’s paper was never published in this hypothetical mathematical world.

-But, as the years rolled on in this mathematical world, large numbers of people still attempted to prove what Gödel tried to prove, but what he never actually did prove.
+As the years rolled on in this mathematical world, large numbers of people still attempted to prove the notion of incompleteness that Gödel had tried to prove, but never actually did prove.
 And all these people either tried to rely on an unproven assumption - just like Gödel did - or else they made basic logical errors.
-(Footnote: See, for example:
+(Footnote: